IsmailSalehCode/desktop-break-reminder/README.md

 1. Toggle the theme of the app
 2. Set the work & rest durations (both capped at 24h).
 3. Select whether or not they want:
-   - The app window to be minimized upon timer start.
+   - The app window to be minimized when the timer starts running.
    - A balloon pop-up to appear + sound in the taskbar upon timer elapse.
    - The app window to be maximized upon timer elapse.
 5. Select background color when: